hsivonen/encoding_rs/README.md

       non-x86 architectures (process an `usize` instead of `u8` at a time).
 - [ ] Use Björn Höhrmann's lookup table acceleration for UTF-8 as adapted to Rust in rust-encoding.
-- [ ] Compress consecutive zeros CJK indices.
+- [ ] Compress consecutive zeros in CJK indices.
 - [ ] Provide an XPCOM/MFBT-flavored C++ API.
 - [ ] Replace uconv with encoding-rs in Gecko.
 - [ ] Implement the rust-encoding API in terms of encoding-rs.